pentaho/pentaho-kettle/README.txt

 OK.
 I just want to add a new property to a step using Eclipse as my IDE.
 What do I have to do?

      - Check out the project and set it up as an Eclipse Java project.
-     - Run the create-dot-classpath ant target
+     - Run the create-dot-classpath Ant target
      - Refresh the Eclipse project to synch the workspace with the file system.
      - Make the appropriate code changes in the step meta and the step dialog.
      - Changes can be verified by running the <project>.launch file where <project>